teancom/codex/styleguide.md

 # Style Guide

 The following conventions help keep our documents easy to use and read.
-And give others answers to questions like "Why is that **bold** instead of _italic_?".

 ## Commands